 www.aihec.org The official site of the American Indian Higher Education Consortium of tribal colleges.

-www.transfer.org U.select is a multi-state, web-based transfer information system that provides you with fast and accurate course and transfer equivalency information.
+Transferology Transferology is a multi-state, web-based transfer information system that provides you with fast and accurate course and transfer equivalency information.
 You can obtain program information, course descriptions and equivalencies, and student services websites (admissions, financial aid).
 By creating a plan, you can see how your courses transfer to other participating colleges and universities.
-Minnesota u.select is a collaborative effort by Minnesota State Colleges and Universities and the University of Minnesota.
+Minnesota u.select is a collaborative effort by Minnesota State and the University of Minnesota.

 Degree Audit Report System (DARS)

-For additional DARS information or assistance with printing a DARS report, see an advisor, counselor or the Records Office.
+For additional DARS information or assistance with printing a DARS report, see an adviser, counselor or the Records Office staff.